akirasoft/keptn-springoneplatform/README.md

 ## 1) Enter Installation Script Inputs

-Before you do this step, be prepared with your GitHub credentials, Dynatrace tokens, and Cloud provider project information available.
+Before you do this step, be prepared with your Dynatrace tokens and Cloud provider project information available.

 This will prompt you for values that are referenced in the remaining setup scripts.
 Inputted values are stored in `creds.json` file.
 For example, the menu looks like: